 Soil health has been defined as the "the continued capacity of soil to function as a vital living system, within ecosystem and land-use boundaries, to sustain biological productivity, promote the quality of air and water environments, and maintain plant, animal, and human health"

 CAL is focused on providing Soil Health analyses using academically rigorous methods in accordance with various organizations that are working to advance the science.
-We have partnered with Teresa Matteson at the Benton Soil Water Conservation Service and the Oregon branch of the National Resources Conservation Service to allow our lab to be integral in the development of a set of nationally adopted soil health metrics, as well as processing samples for producers, and developing a soil health database to use as a tool to encourage producers to focus on how their land management may affect soil health.
+We have an educational project with the OR the National Resources Conservation Service to allow our lab to be integral in the development of a set of nationally adopted soil health metrics, as well as processing samples for producers, and developing a soil health database to use as a tool to encourage producers to focus on how their land management may affect soil health.

 For most of our agriculturally based soils analyses the focus has been on the chemical nutrients present in the soil in order to give a fertilizer application recommendation.
 While the nutrients available to the plant absolutely impact the overall productivity of the land, this focus has neglected the biological processes that maintain the soil functions and the long term capacity of the soil to sustain productivity.
 As we learn more about the ideal conditions for the function of biological communities in the soil we can get to the underlying mechanisms that maintain long term sustainable soil and plant productivity.
 The new focus on soil health uses parameters such as aggregate stability, active carbon, and potentially mineralizable nitrogen.
 Aggregate stability measurements give us a better idea about the spaces in the soil where the microbes function, water moves, and plants get their nutrients.
 Active carbon can tell us about the carbon in the soil available for the microbes to use for energy in order to carry out nutrient transformations.
 Potentially mineralizable nitrogen quantifies the microbial transformations of soil organic nitrogen to plant available nitrogen, nitrate and ammonium.
 As we continue to work with partners around the country we will adopt and develop a full set of metrics to analyze the health of soil systems.